Alma Place, Belfast

 Cost of Living

 Living in Belfast as a student is pretty budget-friendly compared to other UK cities, but it’s always good to plan.
-On average, the cost of living in Belfast for students ranges between £1,480 to £1,550 per month.
+On average, the cost of living in Belfast for students ranges between £1,480 and £1,550 per month.
 Student housing often takes a major chunk of your expenses.
-Other factors that contribute to the overall cost of living include groceries, public transportation, and entertainment.
-While expenses may fluctuate based on lifestyle choices, this guide gives you a solid starting point to manage your budget and make the most of student life in Belfast!
+Other factors that affect the cost of living are groceries, public transport, and entertainment.
+Your expenses can change based on your lifestyle.
 Here's a breakdown of the expenses you will incur in Belfast.

 Student Travel in Belfast